-If the joint use of the same parking spaces by two or more principal uses involves satellite parking spaces, then the provisions of Section 15-298 are also applicable.

 Section 15-297.1 Creation of Public Parking Lots from Private Parking Areas.
 (AMENDED 4/15/03)

 Notwithstanding any other provision of this chapter, within the B-1(c) and B-1(g) zoning districts:

 The town may acquire through lease or purchase portions of one or more lots and create out of the area so acquired an independent parking lot (use classification 10.100).